TobiasPSP/doneland_sources/Tools/Software/EspHome/Introduction/Manual Provisioning/README.md

 | ESP32-S3 | [esphome-web-esp32s3.factory.bin](binary_firmware_files/esphome-web-esp32s3.factory.zip) | 1.365 |
 | ESP32-C3 | [esphome-web-esp32c3.factory.bin](binary_firmware_files/esphome-web-esp32c3.factory.zip) | 1.516 |

+> [!IMPORTANT]
+> The *generic* firmware file that you download from *firmware.esphome.io* is *targeting a specific microcontroller type*.
+Make sure you download and use the *firmware file* for the microcontroller you use.

 > [!NOTE]
 > Firmware files for microcontrollers without *bluetooth support* (*ESP8266* and *ESP32-S2*) do not include *Improv-BLE* (for *WiFi* configuration via bluetooth).
 Their firmware file sizes are considerably smaller.

-In either way, you get a *firmware file* that **Adafruit ESP Tool** can upload to your microcontroller.
-Here are the step-by-step instructions to create the *binary firmware files* for both approaches:

-<details><summary>Downloading Generic Firmware File</summary><br/>
-The *default firmware file* used by *Provision For First Use* is used internally by the *ESPHome Web Tool*.
-Its *url* is not actively communicated and can change without notice.

-You can download the *bin* files I used (linked above).
-Just make sure you *unpack* the *zip*-file before use and use the *bin*-file, not the *zip*-file.

-Those *firmware files* may well be stale by the time you read this.
-They are based on *ESPHome 2026.6.6*.
+Those *firmware files* may be stale by the time you read this: they are based on *ESPHome 2026.6.6*.
 That's not really a problem as you *update to the latest ESPHome version anyway* when you later *adopt* the provisioned device into your *ESPHome Dashboard*.

-Or you use the *urls* I figured out, keeping fingers crossed that they still point to the latest version of the *firmware file*:
+Alternatively, you can try and use the *urls* I figured out, hoping that they still work and point to the latest version of the *firmware file*:

 | Microcontroller | Firmware Download for *Prepare for first use* |
 | --- | --- |